 - SE 201 General Teaching Methods (3) Prereq.: At least "C-" in ED 101 and sophomore or above with a major in secondary education or education minor or emphasis.
 This course is designed as a foundational teaching skills course and involves the student in current reading, various methods of instruction, and the operation and use of classroom visuals and equipment.
 Observation and peer teaching are important elements of this course.
 This course is a prerequisite to all 300-and 400-level secondary education courses.
 Fall, Spring. - SE 210, 310, 410 Secondary Education Practicum (1 each) Prereq.: At least "C-" in SE 201; secondary education major or education minor or emphasis; and approval from chair of education.
 This course has been designed to expose the secondary education major to practical experience in an approved local Christian junior high or high school under the supervision of a classroom teacher.
 The course requires spending a minimum of 45 hours working in actual grades 7-12 teaching responsibilities along with a variety of other projects in the student's two teaching fields.
 These courses are offered during Interterm and normally can be taken in the vicinity of the student's home.
 Interterm. - SE 304-317 Prereg. for all SE 300-level courses: Junior or senior secondary education major, and at least "C-" in completed teaching field courses and SE 201.
 Additional preregs. listed beside courses below.
 Secondary education majors observe, learn, practice, and perform the traditional methodology pertaining to each field.
 Included are philosophy, teaching tools, and techniques for each field as well as classroom management techniques, test and visual construction, and lesson planning.
 Important components of each methods course are the observation of experienced teachers and the peer teaching experiences.
-The goal is a thorough preparation for the teaching internship and ultimately the Christian school secondary classroom. - SE 304 Teaching English (3) Additional prereq.: EN 202, 204, 301, and 360.
+The goal is a thorough preparation for the teaching internship and ultimately the Christian school secondary classroom. - SE 304 Teaching English (3) Additional prereq.: EN 251, 301, and 360.
 Fall, Spring. - SE 305 Teaching Spanish (3) Additional prereq.: Credit for or concurrent enrollment in ML 322.
 Spring. - SE 306 Teaching History (3) Additional prereq.: HI 201, 202, 211, and PL 304.
 Fall, Spring. - SE 307 Teaching Mathematics (3) Additional prereq.: MA 212, 221, and credit for or concurrent enrollment in MA 302.
 Fall. - SE 308 Teaching Science (3) Additional prereq.: Biology concentration: BY 112, 201, 202, and CH 111.
 Science concentration: BY 111, 112, CH 111, SC 211, and PY 211 or SC 212.
-Spring. - SE 309 Teaching Speech (3) Additional prereq.: SP 201 and 204.
-Spring. - SE 313 Teaching Technology (3) Additional prereg.: CS 202, 313, and OA 201.
+Spring. - SE 309 Teaching Speech (3) Additional prereg.: SP 201 and 204.
+Spring. - SE 313 Teaching Technology (3) Additional prereq.: BA 330, CS 202, and OA 201.
+Fall. - SE 316 Teaching Art (3) Additional prereq.: AR 204.
+Spring. - SE 317 Teaching Physical Education (3) Additional prereq.: PE 184, 187, coaching elective, and credit for or concurrent enrollment in PE 321 and a second coaching elective.
 Fall.

-- SE 316 Teaching Art (3) Additional prereq.: AR 204.
-Spring. - SE 317 Teaching Physical Education (3) Additional prereq.: PE 184, 187, coaching elective, and credit for or concurrent enrollment in PE 321 and a second coaching elective.
-Fall. - SE 321 Teaching Reading Skills for the Secondary Student (2) Prereq.: Junior or senior.
-Students will learn how to improve oral reading and comprehension skills in older students.
-The course includes an overview of phonics, language-acquisition helps, reading-remediation techniques, and comprehension studies.
-Students in the course will be provided opportunities to teach and to work with student readers.
-Fall, Spring. - SE 420 Secondary Teaching Internship (7) Prereq.: ED 211, 419, SE 210, a methods course in each teaching field, senior, concurrent enrollment in BI 318, ED 301, 415, and approval from chair of education.
+SE 420 Secondary Teaching Internship (7) Prereq.: ED 211, 419, SE 210, a methods course in each teaching field, senior, concurrent enrollment in BI 318, ED 301, 415, and approval from chair of education.
 Additional prereq. for PE teaching field: PE 225.
 A minimum of one-half semester during either semester of a student's senior year will be spent in supervised classroom teaching at Pensacola Christian Academy.
 A weekly support seminar is coordinated with the internship experience.
 Begins Pre-term in the fall.